aws/amazon-ec2-instance-selector/README.md

       --cache-ttl int           Cache TTLs in hours for pricing and instance type caches.
 Setting the cache to 0 will turn off caching and cleanup any on-disk caches. (default 168)
   -h, --help                    Help
-      --max-results int         The maximum number of instance types that match your criteria to return (default 20) -o, --output string           Specify the output format (table, table-wide, one-line, table-interactive) --profile string          AWS CLI profile to use for credentials and config -r, --region string           AWS Region to use for API requests (NOTE: if not passed in, uses AWS SDK default precedence) --sort-by string          Specify the field to sort by.
+      --max-results int         The maximum number of instance types that match your criteria to return (default 20) -o, --output string           Specify the output format (table, table-wide, one-line, interactive) --profile string          AWS CLI profile to use for credentials and config -r, --region string           AWS Region to use for API requests (NOTE: if not passed in, uses AWS SDK default precedence) --sort-by string          Specify the field to sort by.
 Quantity flags present in this CLI (memory, gpus, etc.) or a JSON path to the appropriate instance type field (Ex: ".MemoryInfo.SizeInMiB") is acceptable. (default ".InstanceType")